 Different devices might have different work group sizes, and the following can be set to accommodate different hardware configurations and architectures.

-This is the static value for itemID.get_local(1).
-The value must be power of 2.
-It is advised to set the same value for LOCAL_THREAD_DIM0 and LOCAL_THREAD_DIM1.
+itemID.get_local(1) respectively.
+They must be a power of 2.
+It is advised to set the same value for

 If the device has resource constraints you should restrict the maximum number of threads.
 This is important for certain processors, for example Intel CPUs and GPUs, and Arm devices.
 This macro is used for TensorScanOp on GPU for SYCL back-end.
 The following default option is equivalent of 1024 blocks on AMD which has 256 work group size.